-“It’s really promising that combining this newly-discovered drug with a standard chemotherapy could, in future, provide a new way to treat triple negative breast cancer and may even prevent the disease from becoming resistant to treatment.
+“It’s really promising that combining this newly-discovered drug with a standard chemotherapy could, in the future, provide a new way to treat triple-negative breast cancer and may even prevent the disease from becoming resistant to treatment.

 “We now look forward to the results of clinical trials to understand whether this approach may be as effective and safe in humans.
 In the meantime, anyone with questions about their breast cancer treatment can call our free Helpline on 0808 800 6000 to speak to one of our expert nurses.”